-Meanwhile, groups at Rutgers, Yale (including HHMI Investigator Akiko Iwasaki), and other centers have eliminated the need for throat swabs by showing that saliva samples work just as well.
+Meanwhile, groups at Rutgersexternal link, opens in a new tab, Yaleexternal link, opens in a new tab (including HHMI Investigator Akiko Iwasaki), and other centers have eliminated the need for throat swabs by showing that saliva samples work just as well.
 That opens the door to home testing wider, since spitting into a tube and mailing it to a lab is far easier than swabbing.

 Progress is also being made in testing for antibodies.
 Most of the dozens of so-called serology tests initially on the market didn’t have the sensitivity and specificity to pick out only those antibodies directed at SARS-CoV-2.
 The challenge is that the tests require using copies of a viral protein that binds to the antibodies.
 One key to solving that problem, it turns out, is using mammalian cells to make the viral protein with the precise shape needed to home in on just the SARS-CoV-2 antibodies.

 The basic strategy for overcoming COVID-19 is identifying infected people, finding and testing anyone they came in contact with, and quarantining infected individuals.
 That’s not practical for big cities or entire countries, given the staggering numbers of needed tests, logistical challenges, and thorny privacy issues.
 But there are clever ways to cast a wider net without so many individual tests.

 One is lumping together many samples in a pool, so that large groups of people can be monitored with only one test.
 Then, if the virus does show up in the pool, public health officials can test the individuals in that group to pinpoint the infections.